kyusonglee/beautiful-jekyll/_posts/2018-05-01-sequence-labeling.md

 tags: [sequence labeling, crowdsourcing, name entity recognition]
 ---

--  **General Descriptions** The worker selects a specific word or phrase in a sentence or paragraph and then answers a predefined multiple choice question:  1) named entity tagging on the given text 2) a task of mapping each mention in context to one or more characters in a knowledge base.
+-  **Goals and Expectations:** The goal of this crowdsourcing feature is to categorize different types of entities.
+After entering the website of sequence labeling, the worker will be asked to select specific words or a phrase in a sentence and choose the corresponding type of entity that phrase can be categorized into to using the buttons below the sentence.
+If the worker is not sure which type of entity it belongs to, choose "other".

 # Sequence Labeling
 ![Image](../img/noninteractive1.png)